eddieajau/jc-dvorak/README.md

-# Bach - Your basic command line application

-Like his [Minuet in G](http://www.youtube.com/watch?v=on1DDSLdDOo) (incidentally, the first classical piece I learned on the piano), **Bach** is a very simple skeleton for a command line application.
+# Dvorak - A custom platform

+What captures of the idea of overriding or extending the Joomla Platform itself?
+I immediately thought of **Dvorak** and his symphony "from the New World".
+Dvorak is simple skeleton for creating a custom framework to stand beside the core Joomla Platform, or even to override it.
 It demonstrates:

-* how to bootstrap the Joomla Platform;
-* how to provide a configuration file for an application;
+* how to structure a custom platform with a custom prefix;
-* how to set up the application source code to the auto-loader specifications;
-* how to identify command line options; and
+* how to structure overrides for the core Joomla classes; and
-* how to use a model and its state.
+* how to structure the test suite.

 ## Overview

 <dl>
-  <dt>bin/</dt>
+  <dt>build/</dt>
-  <dd>This folder contains the executatable files.</dd>
+  <dd>This folder contains support folders that are used when creating the code coverage report.</dd>
-  <dt>code/</dt>
+  <dt>libraries/</dt>
-  <dd>This folder contains all the custom application code.</dd>
+  <dd>This folder mirrors the ``libraries/`` folder in the core Joomla Platform.</dd>
-  <dt>config/</dt>
+  <dt>tests/</dt>
-  <dd>This folder contains the configuration file for the application.</dd>
+  <dd>This folder contains the test suite for the custom platform.</dd>
 </dl>

-Note that within the ``code/`` folder, all the classes are prefixed with "Bach" and then all the classes follow the auto-loader naming convention.
-The prefix is specified in the last line of the ``code/bootstrap.php`` file:
+Note that within the ``libraries/dvorak/`` folder, all the classes are prefixed with "D" (instead of "J") and then all the classes follow the auto-loader naming convention.
+The prefix is specified in the last line of the ``libraries/import.php`` file:

-<pre>// Setup the autoloader for the Bach application classes.
-JLoader::registerPrefix('Bach', __DIR__);</pre>
+<pre>// Ensure that we load any Dvorak Platform classes before Joomla ones.
+JLoader::registerPrefix('D', DPATH_PLATFORM . '/dvorak', true);
+JLoader::registerPrefix('J', DPATH_PLATFORM . '/joomla', true);

+// Load the core Joomla Platform.
+JLoader::registerPrefix('J', JPATH_PLATFORM . '/joomla');</pre>

-You can search-and-replace the word "Bach" and replace it with your own application name.
+You can search-and-replace the word "Dvorak" and replace it with your own application name.
 You can also search-and-replace "{COPYRIGHT}".

-This type of architecture could be used to support a single command-line application, or it could be used for many different variants, each with its own executable in ``bin/``, but using a common code library under ``code/``.
+This type of repository would be used to start your own toolkit of platform classes, or where you want to deliberately override the core Joomla Platform classes (for example, to write your own ``JUser`` class).

 ## Requirements